 We disagree with the Comptroller and intend to vigorously fight their assertion that HSU is liable for the surplus lines premium taxes.
-During the past year we have been engaged in conversations with the Comptroller's counsel and are waiting on presentment of the Comptroller's position paper.
-At this stage, we cannot predict the course of any proceedings, the timing of any rulings or other significant events relating to such surplus lines tax audit.
-Given these limitations and the inherent difficulty of projecting the outcome of regulatory disputes, we are presently unable to reasonably estimate the possible loss or legal costs that are likely to arise out of the surplus lines tax audit or any future proceedings relating to this matter.
-Therefore we have not accrued any amount as of December 31, 2012 related to this matter.
+During the past year we have been engaged in conversations with the Comptroller's counsel.
+We are currently in negotiations with the Comptroller to settle the matter.
+However, we are presently unable to reasonably estimate the possible loss or legal costs that are likely to arise out of the surplus lines tax audit or any future proceedings relating to this matter.
+Therefore we have not accrued any amount as of December 31, 2013 related to this matter.